 The fetus is starting to put on fat.
 Until now, the body has been lean and bony, but brown fat is beginning to accumulate under the skin.
 This fat will be crucial for temperature regulation after birth.
 The umbilical cord is also growing stronger and thicker.
+Use our Due Date Calculator to track your timeline.

 Your Baby This Week